 OI/POTS can present alongside other conditions, such as chronic fatigue syndrome / myalgic encephalomyelitis, chronic pain / fibromyalgia, hypermobility type Ehlers Danlos Syndrome, migraine, bowel irregularities, and autoimmune disorders but can also be a stand-alone condition.

 The symptoms of OI/POTS can include:

-Sensitivity or intolerance to the heat and/or a change in temperature
+- Sensitivity or intolerance to the heat, humidity, and/or fluctuations in temperature

-Swelling in the feet after sitting or standing still for a while
+- Swelling and/or discoloration in the feet after sitting or standing still for prolonged periods

-Light-headedness while in the shower or abnormal fatigue after showering
+- Light-headedness whilst showering or abnormal fatigue after showering

-Our program is designed and focused on OI/POTS rehabilitation and helps our clients make and maintain gains made, through a holistic approach.
-We will do a thorough assessment of your health during your first appointment.
-Depending on your particular situation, you may need another 4-5 individual sessions over 1-2 months, or longer if you also have a fatigue or pain syndrome.
+Our program is designed and focused on OI/POTS rehabilitation and helps our clients understand and manage their symptoms through a holistic approach.
+We complete a thorough assessment of your health during your first appointment.
+Our initial assessment allows for us to address the whole person, not just the condition presenting.

 The sessions focus on: